DATAMATH CALCULATOR MUSEUM

 TI-70 electronic Digital Clock with its bright LED-display was introduced by

 already in 1974.
 While the TI-71 sports an alarm function, is the TI-70 a bare

-In one product Texas Instruments used a clock chip from their competitiors, read more about the TI-3510 introduced already in December 1973.
+In one their earlier products Texas Instruments used a clock chip from on of their competitors, read more about the TI-3510 introduced already in December 1973.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, May 12, 2008.
 No reprints without written permission.